Isaac5886/Heart-Disease-prediction-/README.md

-# 🫀 Heart Attack Prediction Using Machine Learning
+# 🫀 HEART ATTACK PREDICTION USING MACHINE LEARNING

 # 📌 OVERVIEW
 This project focuses on predicting the risk of heart disease using supervised machine learning algorithms on structured health data.
 The goal is to build a reliable predictive model that could assist healthcare professionals in early diagnosis and risk assessment.